AlexMeehan54/MusicGenreClassifier/README.md

 Used all encoded features -> ~36%
 Added depth and other traits to the dt -> ~45%
 Added the random forest model -> ~50%
-Increased depth and other traits to the dt -> ~53%
+Increased depth and other traits to the rf -> ~53%